Prof Doug Newton

 Chapter in book

 - Newton, D.P.
 (2016).
-Causal Understanding: Is it only a matter of intellect?
-In Understanding and Education.
+Causal Understanding: Is it only a matter of intellect?.
+In Understanding Understanding: Theory and Practice.
 Harpaz, Y. Tel Aviv: Moffet.

 - Newton, D.P.
 (2016).
 Students’ academic emotions, their effects and some suggestions for teaching practices.
 In Widening Participation, Higher Education and Non-Traditional Students.
 C.A.
 MarshalL, S.J.
 Nolan & D.P.
 Newton London, Palgrave Macmillan.
 165-178.